 4.4.
 Offset.
 Each Party reserves to itself all rights, set-offs, counterclaims and other remedies and defenses consistent with Section 8.3 (to the extent not expressly herein waived or denied) which such Party has or may be entitled.
 All outstanding Transactions and the obligations to make payment in connection therewith or under this Agreement may be offset against each other, set off or recouped therefrom.

 4.5 Collateral Requirement/Termination Payment Threshold.
-If at any time and from time to time during the term of this Agreement (and notwithstanding whether a Triggering Event has occurred) the Termination Payment that would be owed to a Party in respect of all Transactions then outstanding should exceed the Collateral Threshold specified below opposite the Credit Rating for the party, then such party as beneficiary party may request the other party to establish a Letter of Credit in an amount equal to the Termination Payment in excess of the Collateral Threshold (rounding upwards for any fractional amount to the next $250,000), or such other collateral as may be reasonably acceptable to the Beneficiary Party.
-The Letter of Credit or other collateral shall be delivered within two Business Days of the date of such notice.
-On a Monthly basis, such Letter of Credit may be increased or reduced correspondingly to the amount of such excess Termination Payment (rounding upwards for any fractional amount to the next $250,000).
-The letter of Credit or other collateral shall be delivered within two Business Days of the date of such notice.
-On a Monthly basis, such letter of credit may be increased or reduced correspondingly to the amount of such excess Termination Payment (rounding upwards for any fractional amount to the next $250,000).
+If at any time and from time to time during the term of this Agreement (and notwithstanding whether a Triggering Event has occurred) the Termination Payment that would be owed to a Party in respect of all Transactions then outstanding should exceed the Collateral Threshold specified below opposite the higher Credit Rating as described below for the party, then such party as beneficiary party may request the other party to establish a Letter of Credit in an amount equal to the Termination Payment in excess of the Collateral Threshold (rounding upwards for any fractional amount to the next $100,000), or such other collateral as may be reasonably acceptable to the Beneficiary Party.
+The Letter of Credit or other collateral shall be delivered within three (3) Business Days of the date of such notice.
+On a Monthly basis, such Letter of Credit may be increased or reduced correspondingly to the amount of such excess Termination Payment (rounding upwards for any fractional amount to the next $100,000).
+The letter of Credit or other collateral shall be delivered within three (3) Business Days of the date of such notice.
+On a Monthly basis, such letter of credit may be increased or reduced correspondingly to the amount of such excess Termination Payment (rounding upwards for any fractional amount to the next $100,000).
 For purposes of this Section 4.5, the calculation of “Early Termination Payment” shall include all amounts owed but not yet paid by one Party whether or not such amounts are then due, for performance already provided pursuant to any and all Transactions.

+Higher of

-Standard & Poors Customer's Company's
+Standard & Poors

+or Moody’s Investor Services Customer's Company's

-Credit Rating of at Least Collateral Threshold Collateral Threshold
+Credit Rating Collateral Threshold Collateral Threshold

-A- $25,000,000
+A-/A3 $25,000,000 $25,000,000